 Recovery efforts focused on clearing the overturned vehicle from the roadway, with lanes gradually reopening as the morning progressed.
 Northbound traffic that had backed up significantly during the incident's peak began to normalize once the vehicle was removed.
 Drivers using Sam Houston Parkway during the early morning hours Friday encountered residual delays even after the scene was cleared.

-72 additional crashes have been logged at the location in the weeks since.
-Major crashes made up 40 of the subsequent incidents.
+144 additional crashes have been logged at the location in the weeks since.
+The breakdown includes 76 major collisions.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.